controlecidadao/samantha_ia/README.md

 ✅ Chaining of models, allowing unlimited interaction between them without human intervention

-✅ Learning mode that displays the process of choosing the output token from its probability (logits scores)
+✅ Learning mode for displaying the process of choosing the output token from its probability (logits scores)

 ✅ Text to speech with SAPI5 voices